-8.1 Enforcement
+6. Enforcement

-- 8.1.1 The Council will take appropriate action upon receipt of evidence that an offence has been committed in relation to the legislation concerned.
-A breach of a policy requirement can also lead to action.
-Details of the Milton Keynes Council enforcement policy is available on the Council website or can be provided on request.
+- 6.1.
+The Council will take appropriate action upon receipt of evidence that an offence has been committed in relation to the legislation concerned; a breach of policy; or other matter of importance.
+Details of the Milton Keynes City Council enforcement policy is available on the Council website or can be provided on request.
 Any action shall be proportional, reasonable, transparent and appropriately directed.
-Details on enforcement action taken will be shared with appropriate agencies and Council services. - 8.1.2 Issues arising at Milton Keynes venues under the auspices of licences issued by other Authorities will normally be referred back to the issuing authority for consideration of appropriate legal proceedings and action but Milton Keynes Council may still gather evidence; undertake investigations and take action we consider necessary (including legal action) within our borough on issues arising. - 8.1.3 The Council will aim to undertake targeted enforcement operations (including out of normal office hours) based on intelligence received as well as for compliance purposes. - 8.1.4 The Council will investigate complaints received in respect of licensed and unlicensed individuals or events that required participants to hold a licence. - 8.1.5 The Council will share information with other agencies in respect of potential illegal activities and safeguarding concerns and enter into joint enforcement activities.
-This will include providing information and also using enforcement activity in respect of licence holders where agreements and necessary delegations are in place. - 8.1.6 Failure to comply with the legal requirements laid down in the legislation listed at 5.1.1 can lead to criminal proceedings against any person (for example licence holders; chaperones and employers).
+Details on enforcement action taken will be shared with appropriate agencies and Council services. - 6.2.
+Issues arising at Milton Keynes venues operating under licences issued by other Authorities will normally be referred back to the issuing authority for consideration of appropriate legal proceedings and action but Milton Keynes City Council may still gather evidence; undertake investigations, inspections and take action we consider necessary (including legal action) within our borough on issues arising. - 6.3.
+The Council will aim to undertake targeted enforcement operations (including out of normal office hours) based on intelligence received as well as for compliance purposes. - 6.4.
+The Council will investigate complaints received in respect of licensed and unlicensed individuals or events that required participants to hold a licence. - 6.5.
+The Council will share information with other agencies in respect of potential illegal activities and safeguarding concerns and conduct joint enforcement activities when necessary.
+This will include providing information and using enforcement activity in respect of licence holders where agreements and necessary delegations are in place. - 6.6.
+Failure to comply with the legal requirements laid down in the legislation listed at 5.1.1 can lead to criminal proceedings against any person (for example licence holders; chaperones and employers).
 A parent or guardian is also legally responsible where they have allowed a contravention to take place.
 Fines on conviction are set at standard Level 3 and / or imprisonment not exceeding three months.